Apis nigrocincta: Differences between A. cerana and A. nigrocincta

 A. nigrocincta has been mistaken for the species A. cerana, as the two species live in similar areas and can be confused for each other in their behavior and to a certain extent, appearance.
 In areas where A. cerana and A. nigrocincta live together, they can most immediately be distinguished by their coloration and size: A. cerana tends to be darker and smaller, while A. nigrocincta tends to be larger and have a yellowish clypeus (the lower area of the face).
 They can best be differentiated using morphometrics, which can also be used to identify morphologically distinct populations in both species.

 The architecture of the colonies is also a point of difference: the opening of the drone cell of A. cerana is covered in wax, under which there is a conical cocoon with a central hole or pore.
 In A. nigrocincta, however, the cell of the drone has a narrow opening, without a hard wax cap and hole.
 In addition, the queens of A. nigrocincta generally create colonies with greater numbers of drones than those of A. cerana.

 The species builds nests in cavities like the closely related Apis cerana.
 In fact, there are few substantial differences between the two species: the genitals of the respective drones, for instance, are identical.
 However, there are small morphological differences, genetic polymorphism in the mitochondrial DNA, as well as behavioral differences.

-A. nigrocincta contracts the parasite-caused honey bee disease varroatosis by playing host to the species of Varroa mite known as Varroa underwoodi.
+A. nigrocincta contracts the parasite-caused honey bee disease Varroosis by playing host to the species of Varroa mite known as Varroa underwoodi.
 In this way, they are similar to Apis cerana nuluensis, which is also susceptible to the same species of parasite.